ianvcaldas/ianvcaldas.github.io/content/_index.md

 {{< figure src="/images/profile-pic.jpg" alt="Profile picture" width=500 align="center" >}}

 I am a computational and evolutionary biologist.
-Currently, I am a PhD candidate in the field of Computational Biology at Cornell University in the [Clark Lab](http://blogs.cornell.edu/clarklabblog/) and [Messer Lab](https://messerlab.org).
+In 2022, I received my PhD in the field of Computational Biology at Cornell University, where I worked in the [Clark Lab](http://blogs.cornell.edu/clarklabblog/) and [Messer Lab](https://messerlab.org).

 <br/>
 <a href="https://github.com/ianvcaldas"><i class="fa-brands fa-github fa-2x"></i></a>